Psionic-labs/Agent-Casuality/docs/thesis.md

 This is what both `ddmin` and `test_interaction` call into.
 It replays downstream of an intervention using recorded outputs wherever possible, and refuses outright on anything side effecting rather than guessing:

+For the first useful implementation, interventions are applied at the direct parents of a decision or merge.
+Freeze those recorded branch outputs and replay only the merge and its downstream decision.
+Full-run replay is a fallback for cases that cannot be resolved at the merge boundary, not the default path.

 ```python
 @dataclass